Updated on April 22, 2023

 Even though the First Amendment protects your right to film the police, it does not mean that you have unlimited rights.
 There are certain instances when it is illegal to record police officers.

-You are interfering with the officer;
+You are interfering with the officer.

-The recording violates the wiretapping laws;
+The recording violates wiretapping laws.

 You are otherwise breaking the law while recording your interaction with the police (or someone else’s interaction with law enforcement officers).

 In some cases, citizens can also be arrested for recording police officers secretly.
 If you find yourself in this situation, contact a Waco criminal defense lawyer right away.

-1. You cannot interfere with the police officer
+1. You Cannot Interfere with the Police Officer

 You can be arrested for a violation of Texas Penal Code § 38.15 (interference with public duties) if, by recording the police officer, you impede, interrupt, disrupt, or otherwise interfere with the officer who is performing their official duties.